openlibraryenvironment/OAI-PMH-Viewer/README.md

 ## Running with Docker
 To build the container run `docker build --build-arg VERSION="{version}" -t oai-pmh-viewer .`

 To run use `docker run -p8088:8088 oai-pmh-viewer`.
 Pass options to java if desired using the JAVA_OPTIONS environment variable.
-For example, `docker run -e JAVA_OPTIONS="-Dhttp.port=8000" -p8000:8000 oai-pmh-viwer`
+For example, `docker run -e JAVA_OPTIONS="-Dhttp.port=8000" -p8000:8000 oai-pmh-viewer`